I Was Hit By A Car

 Ok, so first of all, I’m fine.
 I really am ok, save for a gnarly bruise on my calf and a case of very rattled nerves.
 I’m so definitely unscathed compared to how bad it could have been, that I feel embarrassed for even using the phrase I was hit by a car to describe what happened.
 It’s technically accurate, but I think a better description is probably a car bumped into me.

 Does it really matter how I say it?
-I guess I feel that if I’d started off by saying a car bumped into me it would make me sound like I was being cute, and that would not only minimize what happened to me, but also the accidents of the several people I know who have gotten hit by cars and who were very seriously injured.
+I guess I feel that if I’d started off by saying a car bumped into me it would sound like I was being cute, and that would not only minimize what happened to me, but also the accidents of the several people I know who have gotten hit by cars and who were very seriously injured.
 I’m also thinking of all the clients I’ve worked with who have lost someone this way.

-What happened is this: a woman who clearly had not defrosted her windshield, who I knew was running late for work (Tell Me You’re An Intuitive Without Telling Me You’re An Intuitive) turned right at a stop sign into the crosswalk where I was.
-She suddenly saw me.
-She slammed on her brakes.
-Two seconds later than just in time.
-I reflexively put my hands out to stop the car when I realized it wasn’t going to stop in time and I was definitely getting hit, then my phone flew out of my left hand and I somehow clung to my reusable coffee cup with my right.
+I reflexively put my hands out to stop the car when I realized it wasn’t going to stop in time, my phone flew out of my left hand and yet I somehow clung to my reusable coffee cup with my right.
 Probably since it contained a perfect oat milk latte from Time and Tide Coffee where I had stopped only minutes before (I think it may have dented the hood).
-Priorities intact, I then swore a blue streak that probably could have defrosted all the cars up and down the block.
+Priorities intact, I then swore a blue streak that probably defrosted all the other cars up and down the block.
 Any sailors in the house?
 You’d be proud.

 I got back into my body brain first.
 It occurred to me that it was the last day for online voter registration here in Maine.